SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Analysis

 The results of our variance analysis, presented in Table~\ref{tab:variance_subspaces}, align with our initial expectations.
 Across both datasets, the variance of the entity-specific components $\mathbf{k}_s$ was significantly higher than that of the entity-agnostic ones $\mathbf{k}_{\sim s}$, being approximately 2.6 times higher for \textsc{CounterFact} and 4.5 times higher for \textsc{zsRE}.
 This finding is consistent with our hypothesis, suggesting that $\mathcal{K}_s$ may capture entity-specific features that vary across individuals, while $\mathcal{K}_s^{\perp}$ appears to contain more stable, entity-agnostic information.

 Furthermore, we conducted an experiment to verify that our update matrix, $\mathbf{\Delta}$, interacts less with the subspace $\mathcal{K}_s^{\perp}$.
-To test this, we compared our method against MEMIT and AlphaEdit on the rewrite, paraphrase, and neighborhood prompts in the \textsc{CounterFact}.
-Specifically, we measured the proportion of the update that affects the entity-agnostic components, calculated as $\lVert \Delta \mathbf{k}_{\sim s} \rVert^{2} / {\lVert \Delta \mathbf{k} \rVert^{2}}$.
-The results for layer 4, the first edited layer, are presented in Table~\ref{tab:delta_ks}, while the results for the other layers can be found in the Appendix.

-The results clearly demonstrate that for all prompt types, the proportion of the update affecting the entity-agnostic space $\lVert \Delta \mathbf{k}_{\sim s} \rVert^{2} / {\lVert \Delta \mathbf{k} \rVert^{2}}$ is negligible for our method, SUIT.
+To test this, we compared our method against MEMIT and AlphaEdit on the \emph{rewrite}, \emph{paraphrase}, and \emph{neighborhood prompts} (defined in §~\ref{sec:experimental_setup}) in \textsc{CounterFact}.
+Specifically, we measured the proportion of the update that affects the entity-agnostic components, calculated as $\lVert \mathbf{\Delta} \mathbf{k}_{\sim s} \rVert^{2} / {\lVert \mathbf{\Delta} \mathbf{k} \rVert^{2}}$.
+The results computed from the update matrix $\mathbf{\Delta}$ at the first edited layer are presented in Table~\ref{tab:delta_ks}.
+The results clearly demonstrate that for all prompt types, the proportion of the update affecting the entity-agnostic space $\lVert \mathbf{\Delta} \mathbf{k}_{\sim s} \rVert^{2} / {\lVert \mathbf{\Delta} \mathbf{k} \rVert^{2}}$ is negligible for our method, SUIT.
 This is in stark contrast to MEMIT and AlphaEdit, which show a significantly higher proportion of their modifications impacting these common components.
 This finding suggests that SUIT successfully isolates its edits to the entity-specific space $\mathcal{K}_s$, leaving the shared, entity-agnostic knowledge largely untouched.
 We can, therefore, infer that this precise targeting is a key reason for SUIT's enhanced specificity for neighborhood prompts.